 Applicants will need to provide:

-1. evidence of their usual home address, being where they live as an owner, tenant, border or where they reside with their family.
+1. evidence of their usual home address, being the address where the applicant lived before they relocated.
 Acceptable evidence includes:

-Applicants unable to provide any of the above should contact the Program Manager by email at email@example.com before submitting an application for consideration of other acceptable evidence of usual place of residence.
+Applicants unable to provide any of the above should contact the Program Manager by email at firstname.lastname@example.org before submitting an application for consideration of other acceptable evidence of usual place of residence before their relocation to regional WA.

 2. the address of where they are living while working in regional WA, together with the name and contact details of the owner (or business name) of the accommodation provider.